The Datto RMM Agent can be installed on a wide range of operating systems.

 NOTE Note that only devices unable to support any other encryption method would ever use TLS 1.0 or 1.1.

 As of December 1, 2019, official support for these protocols has ended.
-The Amazon S3 servers supporting this protocol will be sunset.
+The Amazon S3 servers supporting this protocol will be discontinued.

 Migration to newer systems